-From beach to mountain, pines to palm, San Diego has hiking trails to please everyone.
-One of the most landscape diverse places in the country — with more trails, parks, public land, coastlines, and national forests of almost any county in the U.S. — you haven’t seen San Diego until you’ve seen it on foot.
-As a professional hiker who’s walked must-see destinations around the world, I think San Diego is one of the best cities to visit and live if you’re an outdoor lover.
+From beach to mountain, pines to palm, San Diego has nearly 120 hiking trails sure to please everyone.
+With landscape diversity that gives the best hikes in Colorado a run for their money — as well as more trails, parks, public land, coastlines, and national forests than almost any county in the U.S.— you haven’t seen S.D. until you’ve seen it on foot.
+As a professional hiker who’s walked around the world, I think San Diego is one of the best cities to visit and live in if you’re an outdoor lover.

-So whether you’re just starting out, hiking with kids, looking for an urban adventure, or ready to tackle a strenuous, full-day outing, here are the five best places to hike in or near San Diego:
+Whether you’re just starting out, hiking with kids, looking for an urban adventure, or ready to tackle a strenuous, full-day outing, we’ve got a trail for you.